9 de maio de 2012 | 12h50 http://blogs.estadao.com.br/radar-economico/2012/05/09/investidores-estrangeiros-saem-do-brasil-apos-queda-de-juros/

 Outros investidores, no entanto, adotaram uma estratégia diferente.
 Em vez de retirar dinheiro do País, eles passam a aplicar em títulos públicos que acompanham a inflação, caso da Stone Harbor Investment Partners, citada pela Bloomberg.
 A aposta deles é de que os juros baixos provocarão aumento de preços no País.

-O curioso >> é que, mesmo com essa saída de capital e com a depreciação do real, a moeda brasileira continua sendo a maior sobrevalorizada do mundo, segundo o Morgan Stanley
+O curioso >> é que, mesmo com essa saída de capital e com a depreciação do real, a moeda brasileira continua sendo a maior sobrevalorizada do mundo, segundo o Morgan Stanley.

 Vale notar que a notícia da agência é voltada para investidores estrangeiros, cujos ganhos ou perdas não coincidem com o dos brasileiros.
 Ao colocar dinheiro no mercado de ações do Brasil, os estrangeiros se submetem ao risco da variação de preço dos papéis e também ao risco cambial.